 Learn more about Water and Wildlife Training for Educators

-About: The Lake Huron Place-Based Stewardship Education Summer Institute is designed to enhance teacher understanding of the Great Lakes topics through:
+The Lake Huron Place-Based Stewardship Education Summer Institute is designed to enhance educator understanding of the Great Lakes through:

 - Making connections to the Great Lakes through Great Lakes Literacy, stewardship, and hands-on learning experiences